eldarsaraj/crt-assessment/Sections/Hyp.md

 I chose the two-sided test one to make it more stringent.
 One-sided test determines if there's difference between two means *in only one direction* (whether the post survey scores are greater than the post survey), while the two sided one looks for *any difference* (for example, post scores could also be lower than the pre ones).

-The t-test is calculated by using the summary statistics (provided above) and the size of each dataset (245 in the case of pre survey and 113 in the case of the post survey).
+The t-test is calculated by using the **two summary statistics** (the mean, and the standard deviation, provided above) and the size of each dataset ($n = 245$ in the case of pre survey and $n = 113$ in the case of the post survey).

-Te first step is calculating the **standard error (SE)**, which is given by the following formula:
+The first step is calculating the **standard error (SE)**, which is given by the following formula:

 $$ SE = \sqrt{\frac{s_1^2}{n_1} + \frac{s_2^2}{n_2}} $$

 Here, $s_1^2$ is the square of the standard deviation of the first dataset (the pre survey), $s_2^2$ is the same for the second dataset (post survey), and $n_1$ and $n_2$ are the sizes of the datasets.

+Standard error is a valuable statistic in its own right because it tells us how precisely can we expect the sample mean (the existing score of the two surveys) to estimate the population mean (the unknown score average of all students who could have taken the survey).
+If it's close to 1, then the estimate is far away; if it is close to 0, then it is not.
+Our standard error in this case is 0.18, which indicates that the estimate might be good (provided that the sample is representative enough).

-Then, we use the value of the standard error and plug it in the calculation of the **t-statistic**, which is given by this formula:
+However, the main reason we need standard error here is to plug it in the calculation of the **t-statistic**, the main value we're interested here.
+This statistic is given by this formula:

 $$ t = \frac{\bar{X}_1 - \bar{X}_2}{SE} $$